ndlovuntando/Udacity-Capstone-Bertelsmann-Arvato/README.md

 - seaborn

 ## Project Motivation
-This project was done as the capstone requirement for Udacity's Data Scientist Nanodegree.
+This project was done as the capstone requirement for Udacity's Machine Learning Engineer Nanodegree.
 The goal was to characterize what types of individuals are more likely to be customers of a mail-order retailer and predict which customers would respond positively to marketing campaigns.

 ## Data
 The data used for this project not publically available.
 It was provided only to those participating in the "in class" competition.